-The above paragraph sets out what I see as the animating vision of my forthcoming book, Teaching as Catechesis.
+The above paragraph sets out what I see as the animating vision of my forthcoming book, Teaching for Spiritual Formation.
 I’m now about 50% finished with the draft of the manuscript, and think it’s coming together well.
 The risk in writing an interdisciplinary book like this is that it will appeal to neither Christian educators nor patristics people, but I’m grateful to Cascade for believing in this project.
 On a personal level, I’ve enjoyed digging into the literature on catechesis, monasticism, and contemplative spirituality, and to engage with some really interesting patristic homilies that are strikingly relevant for today.

 Below is the tentative chapter outline of the book (remember, I’m only 50% of the way through).
 If you have interest or expertise in any of these areas, please reach out and I’d be happy to share chapter drafts with you!

 1. Introduction: Christian Education in a Convulsed Age

 2. Who Are We as Teachers?
 Gregory the Great and Spiritual Direction